keinsell/building-typescript/README.md

 considered as leagacy.
 If Node.js will somehow drop CommonJS and switch to ESM on Nightly releases it would be sad to be not prepared for such thing - so I've decided here to compare actual builders and find optimal way of migrating packages from CommonJS to ESM.

+**My actual conclusion is following: ESM aren't really able to be even used yet, because: A lot of packages are still CommonJS and when you're converting to ESM you're using minority of packages with cost of lossing access to majority of packages where previous minority can be accessed by downgrading version**.

 ## Edition 2022

 ### Package Managers